cairo-book/cairo-book/src/ch03-01-arrays.md

 ## Storing Multiple Types with Enums

 If you want to store elements of different types in an array, you can use an `Enum` to define a custom data type that can hold multiple types.
-Enums will be explained in more detail in the ["Enums"][enums] chapter.
+Enums will be explained in more detail in the ["Enums and Pattern Matching"][enums] chapter.

 ```rust
 {{#include ../listings/ch03-common-collections/no_listing_07_array_with_enums/src/lib.cairo}}
 ```

-[enums]: ./ch06-01-enums.md
+[enums]: ./ch06-00-enums-and-pattern-matching.md

 ## Span

 `Span` is a struct that represents a snapshot of an `Array`.
 It is designed to provide safe and controlled access to the elements of an array without modifying the original array.
-Span is particularly useful for ensuring data integrity and avoiding borrowing issues when passing arrays between functions or when performing read-only operations.
-See ["References and Snapshots"][references] chapter.
+Span is particularly useful for ensuring data integrity and avoiding borrowing issues when passing arrays between functions or when performing read-only operations, as introduced in ["References and Snapshots"][references].

 All methods provided by `Array` can also be used with `Span`, except for the `append()` method.